wesleycamargo/azure-docs.pt-br/articles/sql-database/saas-tenancy-elastic-tools-multi-tenant-row-level-security.md

 ```

 ## <a name="2-data-tier-create-row-level-security-policy"></a>2.
-Camada de dados: crie a política de segurança no nível da linha
+Camada de dados: Crie a política de segurança no nível da linha

 ### <a name="create-a-security-policy-to-filter-the-rows-each-tenant-can-access"></a>Criar uma política de segurança para filtrar as linhas que cada locatário pode acessar